hellenmureithi/Phase-1-project/README.md

 ## Business Problem
 Airbnb’s short-term rental market is highly competitive, with pricing, location, and guest experience driving success.
 Hosts often struggle with setting competitive prices and attracting guests, while travelers face inconsistent pricing, availability, and host reliability.
 Solving these challenges can boost host revenue, improve guest satisfaction, and strengthen overall platform performance.

+## Objectives.
+1. To identify the most popular neighborhoods, room types, and hosts.
+2. To analyze the relationship between prices and key factors.
+3. To examine seasonal and booking trends.

 ## Data understanding
 The data used in this project is a csv file named New York City Open Data from  kaggle website https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data.
 It contains 20 columns and 48879 rows after data cleaning and feature engineering which include variables such as: